ORIGINAL 2013 BLOG ENTRY FROM OPENSALON.COM FOLLOWS BELOW

 As for Bowie himself, around the time I was discovering “Space Oddity” and then shortly thereafter the Ziggy album, he was putting the finishing touches on his much-anticipated follow-up, the harder-rocking, Ziggy-in-America Aladdin Sane, sporting the iconic lightning bolt album cover shot and the androgynous semi-nude image inside the gatefold.
 But, just as a global audience was tuning in, Bowie famously killed his alter-ego with a shocking on-stage announcement during the tour’s closing date at London’s Hammersmith Odeon.

 Above: David Bowie on Soul Train, late 1975, another broadcast I remember watching.
 The Q&A is sadly hilarious as he was essentially existing on a diet of milk, Herculean amounts of cocaine, and little else.
-Below: Part One of his infamous, totally whacked out interview with Russel Harty for UK TV around the same time.
+Below: Here is his infamous, totally whacked out interview with Russell Harty for UK TV around the same time.
 Oh dear … oh my.

 Its parent album, Station To Station, was another jaw dropping leap forward.
 Written and recorded shortly after Bowie had finished his acting work for his acclaimed feature film debut in Nicholas Roeg’s The Man Who Fell to Earth, and amid deep cocaine-fuelled, sleep depravation paranoia, Station To Station borrowed the funk template of Young Americans but darkened the mood and sense of dread substantially.
 A rock edge was tossed back into the mix, interweaving the extended, groove-based excursions with angular, left-field guitar workouts, and adding all manner of aural and lyrical cues that pointed towards where his music and aesthetic were journeying to.